pjborowiecki/SAASY-LAND-Next-14-Starters-With-Authentication-And-Database-Implemented/README.md

 - [ ] Add contact form
 - [ ] Implement payments with [Stripe](https://stripe.com)
 - [ ] Set up blogging with Markdown and MDX (or [Payload 2](https://payloadcms.com/) and [Lexical](https://lexical.dev/))

+#### NOTES:

+- With **prepared statements** you do SQL concatenation once on the Drizzle ORM side and then database driver is able to reuse precompiled binary SQL instead of parsing query all the time. **It has extreme performance benefits on large SQL queries**.
+You can read more about it [here](https://orm.drizzle.team/docs/perf-queries), or [here](https://orm.drizzle.team/docs/rqb)

+- Using Drizzle with Postgres allows for the use of [transactions](https://orm.drizzle.team/docs/transactions), which are useful for ensuring data integrity and consistency.
+Transactions are groupings of one or more SQL statements that interact with a database.
+A transaction in its entirety can commit to a database as a single logical unit or rollback (become undone) as a single logical unit.